 Michael Jennings has a great job.
-He's a reverse engineer, paid huge sums of money to figure out how rival technology works and improve on it.
-In exchange for his massive paycheck, he must have his memory wiped to prevent any information leaks.
+He's a reverse engineer, paid large sums of money to figure out how rival technology works and improve on it.
+In exchange for his massive paychecks, he must have his recent memory wiped after each job to prevent any information leaks.
 Life is good.

 short story of the same name, starring Ben Affleck

 , Uma Thurman

 , and Aaron Eckhart

 .
 It was received poorly by critics, but made about $30 million more than its budget back at the box office.

 - Chekhov's Armoury: A deliberate, in-story invocation of this trope - The envelope that Jennings substituted for his paycheck contains helpful items.

 - A single bullet but no gun.
 It's fired anyway, of course.